tcharding/self_learning/tlpi/README.md

 Downloaded source code (http://man7.org/tlpi/code/index.html) from the text.

-Completed exercises by chapter (see exercises/*).
-See chapter directories for answers and related source code.
+Completed exercises by chapter, see exercises/Makefile for filenames by chapter.

 Tobin Harding 2016

-Much gratitude to Mr Michael Kerrisk.
+Much gratitude and thanks to Mr Michael Kerrisk.

 From the Original README
 ========================